firefox-devtools/debugger/README.md

 Here are instructions to get the debugger.html application installed and running.

+### Linux or MacOs

 * `npm install` - Install dependencies
+* `npm start` - Start development web server
+* `open http://localhost:8000` - Open in any modern browser

+### Windows

+It is recommended to use Git Shell which comes with [GitHub Desktop] application to emulate bash on Windows.

+* `npm install --ignore-scripts` - Install dependencies
+* `bash ./bin/preinstall` - Run preinstall script manually
 * `npm start` - Start development web server
 * `open http://localhost:8000` - Open in any modern browser